GeekyAnts/nativebase-v3-taxi-app/Readme.md

 ### Contribution guidelines:

 Code-level contributions to Taxi app come in the form of pull requests.
 These are done by forking the repo and making changes locally.
-You can raise the PR against development branch.
+You can raise a PR against development branch.